-- (9) Owned by Talent Group Development Ltd
+- TIC Group (Europe) Ltd(2) (17)

 - (10) Owned by Roots Investment Holding Private Limited

 - (11) Owned by TIC Group (Asia) Ltd

 - (12) Owned by Fast Star International Ltd

 - (13) Owned by Pact Group Industries (Asia) Pty Ltd

 - (14) Owned by Davmar Investments Pty Ltd

 - (15) Owned by Asia Peak Pte Ltd

 - (16) Owned by Ruffgar Holdings Pty Ltd

 - (17) Owned by Pact Group Industries (ANZ) Pty Ltd

-Key estimates and judgements - control and significant influence
+Key Estimate and Judgement - Control and significant influence

 Determining whether Pact can control or exert significant influence over an entity can at times require judgement.
 It requires management to consider whether Pact is exposed to, or has the rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-In making such an assessment, a range of factors are considered, including if and only if the Group has: power over the investee (ie. existing rights that give it the current ability to direct the relevant activities of the investee); exposure, or rights, to variable returns from its involvement with the investee; and the ability to use its power over the investee to affect its returns.
+In making such an assessment, a range of factors are considered, including if and only if the Group has: power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); exposure, or rights, to variable returns from its involvement with the investee; and the ability to use its power over the investee to affect its returns.

-2.2 Controlled entities (continued)
+2.2 CONTROLLED ENTITIES (CONTINUED)